- Transfer Credit Policies

 After reviewing the technical standards, students who determine that they require accommodations to engage in the program should contact the Disability Services to discuss their accommodation needs, confidentially.
 Given the clinical nature of our programs, additional time may be needed to implement accommodations.
 Accommodations are never retroactive; therefore, timely requests are essential and encouraged.

 Health records are mandatory for all students.
 A copy of the following physical/immunization records are required to be on file by 12 noon the Friday of the second week of class.
 Students will be dropped from all clinical courses if not submitted by the stated deadline.
-Students should make a copy of all health records as there will be a $5 fee for any copies made by Lakeview after submission.
+Students should make a copy of all health records, LCN will charge a $5 fee for copies.

-- Current Physical Examination (To rule out infections or contagious disease) within the last year
+- Current Physical Examination - must be within the last year

-- Tetanus Booster (Tdap) – Current within the last 10 years.
+- Tetanus Booster (Tdap) – Booster must be within the last 10 years (Tetanus Toxoid (TT) not acceptable).

 - Hepatitis B Titer

 If non-immune to Hep B, series of immunizations must be started or a declination waiver must be signed.
-You can obtain a waiver from Lakeview Colege of Nrusing.
+You can obtain a waiver from Lakeview College of Nursing.
 You must submit documentation of each shot as you receive.

-- 1 Varicella Titer – Required even if you have been vaccinated or had the disease in the past.
+- 1 Varicella Zoster (chicken pox) – Required even if you have been vaccinated or had the disease in the past.

-- 1 MMR Titer – A titer for Measles, Mumps and Rubella are required even if you have been vaccinated in the past.
+- A MMR Titer – A titer for Measles, Mumps and Rubella are required even if you have been vaccinated in the past.

-- Current CPR Card – Only two courses accepted are: The American Heart Association-BLS Healthcare Provider –OR– The American Red Cross-CPR/AED for Professional Rescuers and Health Care Providers.
+- CPR Certification – Only two courses accepted are: The American Heart Association-BLS Healthcare Provider –OR– The American Red Cross-CPR/AED for Professional Rescuers and Health Care Providers.

-- Hepatitis A is highly recommended due to the high at-risk population and occupation (CDC, 2011), but is not required.
+- Hepatitis A is highly recommended but is not required.

 Additional information regarding health requirements is provided within admission packet.